rjmoss/CarND-Vehicle-Detection/writeup.md

 #### Spatial and colour features
-In addition to the HOG features, a histogram of colours was
+In addition to the HOG features, a histogram of colours and binned spatial features were added to the feature array.

-XXX colour hist image
-XXX spatial hist

 ####  Classifier training
 The steps below for data preprocessing and classifier training can be seen in cells 5-6 in `classifier.ipynb`.